 I like to use full fat cottage cheese.
 To me it's the most satisfying and the fat help keep my body feeling full longer!

 Making these candied cashews couldn't be easier either.
 All you have to do is:

-- Add the sugar, water, vanilla and cinnamon to a saucepan and simmer for ~3-5 minutes until you have a thick syrup
+- Simmer for ~3-5 minutes until you have a thick syrup

-- Remove from heat and fold in cashews, coating evenly
+- Turn off the heat and fold in cashews, coating evenly

 - Spread on a parchment lined baking sheet and allow to cool fully